 The following is the second part of this series about employment law claims that could affect your practice.
 Understanding the risks you face as an employer can better help you address them to avoid a lawsuit.

-by Joe Soda in Business Insurance on Thursday, July 14, 2016
+by James West in Business Insurance on Thursday, July 14, 2016

 By nature, being an employer is filled with challenges and ever-changing risks.
 One of the biggest concerns to any organization, regardless of size, is the well-being of its employees.
 Skilled employees are the backbone of a successful organization.
 In the past, these valuable employees did not always get the fair treatment they deserved.
 As a result, Congress passed numerous laws to ensure that every person gets treated reasonably when at work.

 Employers, especially those who do background checks, should take caution to prevent any breach of privacy.
 Any leak of an employee’s personal information can result in a claim for invasion of privacy.
 At any point when personal information is disclosed from employee to management, the employee should fill out a form of written consent.

 Employers need to take special care while doing background checks during the hiring process; it is likely the most sensitive information that will ever be handled by the company.
 Application forms should clearly state the company’s requirement of a background check and present guidelines for how the information will be used.

 Connected with this, tort suits will often be filed because employees thought they had private use of something that was, in fact, company property.
 The most common instance of this is email records.
 Employees have litigated their employers for firing them over company emails.
 Though usually unsuccessful if clear handbook policies are in place, these claims are avoidable by having employees sign disclosure agreements when they are hired.
 Additionally, reminders about company rights (email ownership, locker searches) should be posted around the workplace.